 How much does a cremation cost?

-A cremation can cost anything from $750 to $4,000, and this all depends on exactly how extravagant the funeral service is and where you are located.
-In many of the states where the cremation rate is higher, prices are more competitively-priced, and a basic cremation can be purchased for around $800 – $1,000.
+A cremation can cost anything from $750 to $4,000, depending on exactly how extravagant the funeral service is and where you are located.
+In many of the states where the cremation rate is higher, prices are more competitively priced, and a basic cremation can be purchased for around $800 – $1,000.
 The prices for a direct cremation in Florida, California, and Nevada can be as low as $750.

 What is a direct cremation?